 Both counsellors and psychotherapists may work well with trauma, provided they’ve had enough specialist trauma training.
-Coaching is not suitable for trauma work.
+Coaching, however, is not suitable for trauma work.

 Depth of training: psychotherapy vs. counselling

 Broadly speaking, a psychotherapist is likely to have had a more extensive training than a counsellor.
 Psychotherapy training usually includes at least 4 years of weekly personal psychotherapy, and training placements which included hospital-level working and extended observation on mental health inpatient units (so they can recognise signs of severe mental health impairments, and how to work with them if necessary).
-Many psychotherapists did a counselling training first (Level 4), before going on to do their psychotherapy training (Level 7).
+Many psychotherapists did a counselling training first (Level 4), before adding to this with a full psychotherapy training (Level 7).